Azure/azure-microprofile/integration-tests/quarkus-sample/README.md

 ### Use release version

-If you want to use the release version, you need to update the version of **azure-microprofile-bom** in the [`pom.xml`](https://github.com/Azure/azure-microprofile/blob/main/integration-tests/pom.xml#L25) file.
+By default, the latest release version is used.
+If you want to use other release version, update the value of property **azure-microprofile-bom** in your local **azure-microprofile/integration-tests/pom.xml** file.

-1. Find out the available release version of the Azure MicroProfile extensions from [releases](https://github.com/Azure/azure-microprofile/releases), for example, `1.0.0-beta.2`.
+1. Find out the available release versions of the Azure MicroProfile extensions from [releases](https://github.com/Azure/azure-microprofile/releases).
+1. Open your local **azure-microprofile/integration-tests/pom.xml** file with your favorite editor.
-1. Update the **azure-microprofile-bom** in the [`pom.xml`](https://github.com/Azure/azure-microprofile/blob/main/integration-tests/pom.xml#L25) file to your selected version, for example, `1.0.0-beta.2`.
+1. Update the value of property **azure-microprofile-bom.version** to your selected version, e.g., `<azure-microprofile-bom.version>your-selected-version</azure-microprofile-bom.version>`.
-   1. Make sure you are in the directory of **azure-microprofile/integration-tests**.
-   1. Open to edit the **pom.xml** file in your favorite editor and update the version of **azure-microprofile-bom**, e.g., `<azure-microprofile-bom.version>1.0.0-beta.2</azure-microprofile-bom.version>`.
 1. Save the changes and close the editor.

-1. Switch to the directory of **quarkus-sample**: `cd quarkus-sample`.
+Change directory to **azure-microprofile/integration-tests/quarkus-sample** before moving to next step.

 ## Preparing the Azure services